 - Scholars build networks that inform their research and support their professional development

 - Scholars’ work is nationally recognized and disseminated

 - Scholars receive a grant to support research and travel expenses associated with their program participation

 The program is open to early-career physicians; junior faculty including assistant professors, instructors, fellows, and residents; and individuals holding advanced degrees in public health, health services research, and other relevant disciplines.

 Applicants should have a project that is ongoing or ready to begin and a designated institutional mentor to help guide their work.
 The project may build on existing research at the scholar’s institution.

-Learn more about the ABMS Program for Maintenance of Certification (ABMS MOC®).
+- Board Certification/Continuing Certification: Learn more about the ABMS Program for Continuing Certification.

-The application period for the 2017-2018 Visiting Scholars Program has closed.
-Scholars who are selected will be notified in July 2017 and publicly announced in September 2017.
+Application deadline was 5:00 pm CST on May 1, 2018.
+Scholars who are selected will be notified in July 2018 and publicly announced in September 2018.